Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Griffith has 415 active public transport stops, offering a mix of train and bus services.
-These are served by 60 individual routes, collectively providing 1,118 weekly passenger trips.
-Residents have excellent transport accessibility, with an average distance of 117 meters to the nearest stop.
+These stops are served by 60 different routes, which together facilitate 1,118 weekly passenger trips.
+The city's transport accessibility is rated excellent, with residents on average located 117 meters from the nearest stop.

-Service frequency averages 159 trips per day across all routes, equating to approximately 2 weekly trips per stop.
+Service frequency averages 159 trips per day across all routes, equating to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport